By Kathy Witt

 Expect the Unexpected

-Courthouse Square is chock-full of locally owned, one-of-a-kind restaurants – like the new Harrison-Smith House, plus boutiques, galleries and shops, including the new Kentucky Bourbon Marketplace.
-And when you drop from all that shopping, the new Bourbon Manor – the world’s first bourbon-themed bed and breakfast, is ready to tuck you into bed in style.
+Courthouse Square is chock-full of locally owned, one-of-a-kind restaurants – like the Harrison-Smith House, plus boutiques, galleries and shops, including the Kentucky Bourbon Marketplace.
+And when you drop from all that shopping, Bourbon Manor – the world’s first bourbon-themed bed and breakfast – is ready to tuck you into bed in style.

 Want to see for yourself why Bardstown is the “best,” according to so many?
 Plan a trip to the “Most Beautiful Small Town in America,” stroll its downtown and visit its many unique shops and distinctive distilleries.

 For more information about everything there is to see and do in Bardstown and Nelson County, visit www.VisitBardstown.com.

 If You Go

 Abbey of Gethsemani, 502-549-3117, website